List of governors of Idaho

 The governor of Idaho is the head of government of Idaho and commander-in-chief of the state's military forces.
 The officeholder has the duty to see state laws are executed, power to either approve or veto bills passed by the Idaho Legislature.
-The current governor of Idaho is Republican Brad Little, who took office on January 7, 2019.
+The current governor of Idaho is Brad Little, a Republican, who took office on January 7, 2019.

 Thirty-one individuals have held the office of governor of Idaho since the state's admission to the Union in 1890, two of whom served non-consecutive terms.
 The state's first governor, George L. Shoup, had the shortest term, of three months; Cecil Andrus had the longest, of 14 years.